siddarthaThentu/Solve-TakeHome/README.md

 2) React Bootstrap Docs: https://react-bootstrap.github.io/components/alerts/
 3) React Docs: https://reactjs.org/docs/getting-started.html

-Good luck and if you have questions, please reach out to us recruiting@companyname.com
+Good luck and if you have questions, please reach out to us mark@solve.finance.

 ## Database Section

+You will have a half hour to complete this portion of the assigment.

 You have two tables in a database: